previder/previder-cli/README.md

 Will print the current version of the client

 ## Output
 The default output format is `json`.
-Lists of environments, tokens and secrets can also be pretty-printed with the `-o pretty` parameter.
+To have nicer output, like tables for lists, use the `-o pretty` parameter.